 Part II: Inspections.
-This part describes the PHA's policies for inspecting dwelling units.
+This part describes the PHA's policies for inspecting dwelling units and notifying families of HUD REAC NSPIRE inspections.

 PART I: LEASING

 An eligible family may occupy a public housing dwelling unit under the terms of a lease.
 The lease must meet all regulatory requirements and must also comply with applicable state and local laws and codes.